yoe/fdpowermon/README.md

 Shows an icon in the system tray for battery state.

 Features:
 - minimalist.
-The code consists of 500 lines, most of which are documentation and comments
+The code consists of a good 500 lines, most of which are documentation and comments.
 - A power _monitor_, not a power manager.
-- The ability (not enabled by default) to suspend a laptop on low power levels, or do other tasks when the battery reaches a particular level
+- The ability (not enabled by default) to suspend a laptop on low power levels, or do other tasks when the battery reaches a particular level.

-Written in perl, fdpowermon requires the Gtk2 and (optionally) Gtk2::Notify perl modules.
-It uses the "acpi" program, called every three seconds, to read power levels.
+Written in perl, fdpowermon requires the Gtk3 perl module and (optionally) libnotify GObject introspection data.
+It uses the `acpi` program, called every three seconds, to read power levels.

-If Gtk2::Notify is not available, or the necessary infrastructure is not set up by the window manager, fdpowermon will fall back to using a dialog box.
+If libnotify is not available, or the necessary infrastructure is not set up by the window manager, fdpowermon will fall back to using a dialog box.
 It is also possible to explicitly disable the use of notifications.